hamzah-sajid-code/Data-Manager/README.md

   </a>
 </p>

-> This an command line app that can store your data and organize it in a safe place.
-Currently we are developing GUI of this app
+> This an GUI app that can store your data and organize it in a safe place.

 ### 🏠 [Homepage](https://github.com/hamzah-sajid-code/Data-Manager)